mmerabet42/ft_lexiq/README.md

 As told earlier with the concept of rules, we can add rules by ourselves, and this can be done with various ways.

 #### RGX_ADD

+The RGX_ADD flag adds one rule, by taking `regex` parameter as the rule name and the `string` parameter as the regex definition.

 ```C
 ft_regex(RGX_ADD, "three_char_word", "?[@^w]*[@word=3]?[@$w]", NULL)
 ```